How You Should Test Your Mobile App? Tips & Tricks!

 5. Be Everywhere

 This point says it all.
 Perform your own market research.
-Keep your computer aside and let your app be a part of various events, venture into supermarkets, work, basically everywhere.
+Keep your computer aside and let your mobile app be a part of various events, venture into supermarkets, work, basically everywhere.

 Influence everyone who comes in your circle to download the app and provide you with a feedback.